tye-exe/CogWorks/README.md

 - Permissions.

 ### Permissions:

+- cogworks.plugin.ins.gen - Able to install plugins from any URL.
-- cogworks.plugin.ins - Able to install plugins.
+- cogworks.plugin.ins.modrinth - Able to install plugins from Modrinth.
 - cogworks.plugin.reload - Able to make CogWorks rescan the "./plugins" folder for any changes.
 - cogworks.plugin.rm - Able to remove plugins.
 - cogworks.file.nav - Able to use the "/file" command, view files and folders, & navigate though folders.